BdR76/NppPluginLexerExample/README.md

 This is an example of a Lexer, it is meant to explore how to setup a C# project with a custom lexer code.
 The syntax highlighting is based on user configuration in a window which can change at run-time.
-It applies syntax highlighting to EDIFACT data files.
+It should apply highlighting to EDIFACT data files.
 This is just an example code project, it's not meant to be a full EDIFACT editor.

 Lexer datafiles